More information on:

 Home page of the initiative on Harmonisation within Atmospheric Dispersion Modelling for Regulatory Purposes.

 The current page gives a brief description of activities etc. For more thorough information, follow the links.

 Background of the initiative

 In 1991, a European initiative was launched for increased cooperation and standardisation of atmospheric dispersion models for regulatory purposes.
 A "new generation" of models is emerging with physically more justifiable parametrisations of dispersion processes.
 A need was felt for these new models to be developed in a well-organized manner and turned into practical, generally accepted tools fit for the various needs of decision-makers.
 On this background it was decided to organize a series of workshops to promote the use of new-generation models within atmospheric dispersion modelling, and in general improve "modelling culture".
-The subsequent activities have now been going on for around 20 years, and have developed to a series of succesful international conferences.
+The subsequent activities have now been going on for more than 20 years, and have developed to a series of succesful international conferences.